 How To Install WSL 2 (Windows Subsystem for Linux) with Ubuntu On Windows 10

-It provides all the steps required to install Windows Subsystem for Linux i.e. WSL 2 with Ubuntu 20.04 LTS on Windows 10.
+It provides all the steps required to install Windows Subsystem for Linux i.e. WSL 2 with Ubuntu 20.04 LTS on Windows 10 and Windows 11.

 Notes: This tutorial does not cover the steps to install WSL 2 on Windows 10 for the members of the Windows Insider Program.
 It covers the manual installation steps to install WSL 2.

 This tutorial assumes that you have the appropriate Windows build in order to install or upgrade to WSL 2.
 The minimum system requirements for installing WSL 2 on Windows 10 are listed below.

 X64 Systems - Version 1903 or higher, with Build 18362 or higher

 ARM64 Systems - Version 2004 or higher, with Build 19041 or higher

 You can always check your Windows version and build by right-clicking the Start Menu and choose Run as shown in Fig 1.

 Now type winver as shown in Fig 2 and hit Enter Key.
 It should show the Windows 10 version and Build as shown in Fig 3.